 - Continue monitoring the progress of the PCEP team as it implements the initiatives put in place by CalMod's Chief Officer (CO).
 An important gauge is the continued effective use of the Issue Resolution Log (IRL) and the associated "zipper" dispute resolution and elevation process to minimize Change Orders. - The PMOC is continuing to monitor the PCEP's schedule, scheduling resources, and schedule management practices, including the team's ability to provide useful schedule documentation.
-The PCEP's leadership recently discontinued the preparation of its integrated master schedule due to the effort required to produce it.
-Activities are being monitored using BBII's detailed lookahead schedules and weekly meetings with the various contractors.
+The PCEP's leadership has discontinued the preparation of its integrated master schedule due to the effort required to produce it.
+Activities are being monitored using BBII's detailed look-ahead schedules and weekly meetings with the various contractors.
 PCEP has increased its scheduling effort focused on Rail Activation activities and the critical path leading to the start of revenue service.
 As noted earlier, BBII achieved substantial completion on May 3, 2024.
-BBII's next milestone is achieving final acceptance which is scheduled for September 8, 2024. - The PMOC will continue to monitor the JPB's quality team's progress in obtaining the appropriate Buy America documentation from BBII to complete the current review. - The PMOC is meeting regularly with the PCEP and the FTA in the context of its current Programmatic OP-54 Readiness for Service Review.
-The initial efforts of both teams are focused on identifying and assembling the documents needed for the review.
+BBII's next milestone is achieving final acceptance which is scheduled for September 8, 2024. - The PMOC will continue to monitor the JPB's quality team's progress in obtaining the appropriate Buy America documentation from BBII to complete the current review. - The PMOC continues to meet regularly with the PCEP and the FTA in the context of its current Programmatic OP-54 Readiness for Service Review.
+The current efforts of the PMOC and PCEP teams are focused on assembling the remaining documents, reviewing the available documents, clarifying issues, and developing the Draft OP-54 Report. - The PMOC conducted an in-person site visit on June 25 27, 2024, including staff interviews and field tours, as part of its programmatically funded OP-54 Readiness for Service Review.